Permaculture gardeners look for plants that are multifunctional. These berry bushes can fix nitrogen in the soil while providing edible berries.

 Fruit Palatability: Good

 Sea buckthorn is a thicket-forming berry bush.
-It will spread through suckers to quickly hold disturbed soil in place and begin healing it through fertilization.
+It spreads through suckers to quickly hold disturbed soil in place and begin healing it through fertilization.
 The healthier your soil is, the more slow-growing and tame sea buckthorn will be.
 It likes well-drained soil and is drought tolerant.

 Both male and female plants are needed for berry production.

-The shrub will grow to 10-20′ tall/wide, and will make a nice privacy screen or security barrier in part shade.
+The shrub grows 10-20′ tall/wide, and makes a nice privacy screen or security barrier in part shade.
 It dislikes trimming, and will reduce berry production in a year after pruning.

 The shrubs have needle-like thorns that make harvesting a challenge.
 Be sure to wear rose pruning gloves.
 Thornless varieties exist, but are not yet widely available in the U.S.